Bachelor of Arts

 GST 290 - Global Engagement (1 credit)

-Four (4) courses focused on global topics, region, language, and/or culture tailored around individual student interests and approved by student advisor and director.
+- Four Concentration courses focused on global topics, region, language, and/or culture tailored around individual student interests and approved by student advisor and chairperson.
 At least one (1) of these courses should be a GST designated course at 300-level or above from Providence College.

-It is critical for global studies students to deepen their understanding of cultural and global issues by participating in an international immersion experience.
-Majors are thus required to study abroad for a semester or full-academic year with an approved program through the Center for Global Education.
-Because of our commitment to engaged learning, an internship, service-learning course, and/or community-based action research project is an integral component of each of the more than 125 approved Global Studies Recognized Study Abroad Programs located in 45 countries around the world.
-Some students may apply to fulfill this requirement over the summer at an approved study abroad program.
+It is critical for global studies students to deepen their understanding of cultural and global issues by participating in a study abroad/study away cultural immersion experience.
+Majors are thus required to study abroad/study away for a full academic year or a semester with an approved program through the Center for Global Education.
+Because of our commitment to engaged learning, an internship, service-learning course, and/or community-based action research project is an integral component of each of the approved Global Studies Recognized Study Abroad/Study Away Programs.
+Some students may apply to fulfill this requirement over the summer at an approved study abroad/study away program.

 Capstone Seminar and Senior Thesis: and is an interdisciplinary, two-semester course for global studies majors focused on synthesizing and deepening learning about global citizenship and globalization over the past three years.
 In the first semester, students will synthesize the work of earlier courses and develop an engaged research proposal, including a literature review.
 The second semester will be devoted to a collaborative engagement project.